mmelvin97/excel-autamated-report-project/README.md

 ![image](https://user-images.githubusercontent.com/53467152/155060294-9fadbed0-8096-470e-9ce2-e0449374a978.png)
 - Figure 3: The cleaned dataset
-## Objective 2: Create a summary on the findings from the sales data

 ### Step 3: Create PivotTables and Pivot Charts while recording it in Macros
 - To record the steps applied just go to Developer ribbon> Code> Record Macro and enter the appriota name and description
 - Important: Save it into Personal Macro Workbook to apply it in different workbook later